-You've found the house or apartment of your dreams... except for the bathroom.
+Maybe you found the house or apartment of your dreams — except for the bathroom.
 It is too tiny for your taste.

 How small exactly?
-Let's say it is so teensy that it is basically a closet with an awkwardly-fitting toilet and barely enough space to wash your hands.
+Let's say it is so teensy that it is basically a closet with an awkwardly-fitting toilet and barely enough space for washing your hands.

 01 of 07

 When space is at a significant premium, consider investing in small space features that put precious square footage to work.
 Here architecture and interior designer Szymon Hanczar did just that in his compact studio apartment.
 The small sink and vanity set adds function while creating much-needed storage for towels and grooming products.
 The scaled-down toilet is perfect for an average-sized adult while maximizing floor space.Continue to 2 of 7 below.